smartive/tslint-config/README.md

 Sometimes filenames are not very meaningful and developers should be allowed to change default import statements, as they have the same possibility with aliases for named imports (`import { Foo as Bar } from 'foo';`).

+### JSX No Lambda

+Since there are very little performance impacts on lambda expressions in jsx, we decided to allow lambdas in jsx props.

+### Function Name

+If you use default exports, you can name your exported function with a capital letter.
+This leads to a better understanding of several IDE tools.
+`export default function Link() ...`

 ## Release notes
 The release notes can be found in the [release section](https://github.com/smartive/tslint-config/releases).